adbar/trafilatura/docs/downloads.rst

 .. info::
-    Trafilatura's focused crawler implements this delay where applicable.
+    Trafilatura's focused crawler implements the delay where applicable.
 For further info and rules see the `documentation page on crawling <crawls.html>`_.

 .. hint::